terravoz/findit/README.md

 ## Develop

 Pick a ticket, create a branch referencing the ticket number, e.g. `git checkout -b project-123`.
 Commit your code in small chunks capturing logical steps and follow the [Drupal coding standards](https://drupal.org/coding-standards) and the [guidelines for commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 All configuration that accompanies your code, e.g. creating fields and content types, must be scripted in an update hook.
 Once your work is done request a review and eventually your code will get merged into the master branch.

+### Run tests

+In the virtual machine you can run integration tests with phpunit.

+    $ vagrant ssh
+    $ cd /vagrant
+    $ rake tests:integration